SSDD-2025/Grupo-16/README.md

 To conclude this brief section, it is important to mention that I contributed to the default database by adding three artists and a total of nine concerts, including past events to preserve the historical record.

 # Phase 2

+## Modifications with respect to phase 1
+**MENCIONAR AQUELLAS COSAS QUE SE MODIFICARON O BORRARON CON RESPECTO A LA PRIMERA FASE (EN CASO DE QUE ALGUIEN TENGA ALGO).**

+To follow the YAGNI (You Aren't Gonna Need It) principle and improve the code quality, the following files were removed during this phase, as they were not being used:
+- `CardVerifyingService.java`
+- `validation.html`

+## News
 Continuing with the development of this web application, the second phase focused primarily on enhancing the application's security and implementing the core back-end operations.

 The most notable change was the transition from HTTP to HTTPS, which added the necessary security layer that was previously missing from the project.
 As a result of this change, it became essential to define the privacy level of each URL—that is, to specify which type of user (ADMIN or USER) has access to certain pages, thereby enforcing proper access control based on user roles.